aolives/phpstan/website/src/user-guide/docker.md

 ## Install PHP extensions

-Sometimes your codebase requires some additional PHP extensions like `intl` or maybe `soap`.
+Sometimes your codebase requires additional PHP extensions like `intl` or maybe `soap`.

 Therefore you need to know that our Docker image extends the [official php:cli-alpine Docker image](https://hub.docker.com/_/php).
 So only the default built-in extensions are available (see below).

-To solve this issue you can extend our Docker image in a custom Dockerfile like this, for example to add `soap` and `intl`:
+To solve this issue you can extend our Docker image in a custom Dockerfile like this, for example, to add `soap` and `intl`:

 ```docker
 FROM ghcr.io/phpstan/phpstan:latest